rylew2/portfolio-rylew/content/project/sharepoint-cra-starter.md

 ## Setting up the Proxy Server

-In order to make requests from localhost to SharePoint Lists (via the SharePoint API) and avoid cross-origin-resource-sharing issues (CORS is usually disabled on IIS Web Front End Servers) - we need to proxy API requests.
+In order to make requests from localhost to SharePoint Lists (via the SharePoint API) and avoid cross-originr resource sharing issues (CORS is usually disabled on IIS Web Front End Servers) - we need to proxy API requests.

 The configuration here was largely based on the great work by <ins><a target="_blank" href="https://github.com/koltyakov">@koltyakov</a></ins> setting up a <ins><a target="_blank" href="https://www.linkedin.com/pulse/getting-started-react-local-development-sharepoint-andrew-koltyakov/">SharePoint API proxy server using his sp-rest-proxy package</a></ins>.
 This allows a webpack dev server and a Proxy API Server to run concurrently.
-Completing that guide would yield the following file:
+I recommend completing that simple walkthrough first - once you have that setup you should have the following file:

 <blockquote>  <ins><a target="_blank" href="https://github.com/rylew2/sharepoint-cra-starter/blob/master/package.json">./proxyserver/api-server.js</a></ins>  </blockquote>